10 Things My Tween Daughter Should Know Before She Posts

 The truth is, I was so rough around the edges then.
 However, I don’t judge that young woman because although she had her cuts and her bruises, she was relentless in her goal to become a better woman.

 I’m now that better woman that she dreamed of and while her words may no longer live on social media, her journey is inextricably linked to mine.

 Watching my own journey unfold keeps me thinking about my daughters, particularly my eldest who will have a Facebook, Instagram, and Twitter before I know it (which, if I have my way will not be until at least 13).

 I’m not naïve - my girls are completely aware of social media and have made their debuts and appearances on those three platforms via family and friends.
 But one day they will both have their own.
 And given what I’ve come to learn about social media and the fact that my generation is the first to really grow up with it, I have a wish list that I’d like to share with my girls.

-My hope is that you, our valued reader, will find some gems to share with your kids or at the minimum, a framework to start or revisit the discussion about social media and social media conduct.
+My hope is that you, our valued reader, will find some gems to share with your kids or at the minimum, a framework to start or revisit the discussion about social media etiquette.